 SFBT with its emphasis on solutions as opposed to problems and seeing “the problem as the problem and the individual as the individual” is instrumental in developing a positive framework within which the identity can form.

-In looking to the development of brief therapy it must be noted that along with the influence of social constructionism and key individuals, other powerful structures within society have had an influence on the development of brief (in the context of time limited) therapy.
+In looking to the development of brief therapy it must be noted that along with the influence of social constructionism and key individuals, other powerful structures within society have influenced the development of brief (in the context of time-limited) therapy.
 Lipchik 2002 notes the influence of managed care companies on briefer therapy in America.
 Insurance companies reacting to research evidence also drove the brief therapy movement forward.
 Milner/Palmer 2001 comment on the move towards brief therapy in the UK and the influence of financial restraints on the National Health Service (NHS).
 This is a theme explored by Thorne 1999.
 When describing the move towards briefer therapy he acknowledges the role of NHS waiting lists and an expanding clientele.
 Reviewing the appropriateness of brief therapy for all individuals and all problems Thorne challenges the advocates of brief therapy to consider its limitations along with its strengths.
 Supporters may look to the evidence base, and pragmatic influences on practice that opens therapy up to a diverse population but Thorne argues that brief therapy may also be “the inevitable dysfunctional response to a sick society”, a society that ever increasingly looks for a quick fix to problems rather than exploring the essence of being.
 Feltham 1997 also explores the appropriateness of brief therapy, distinguishing between problem symptoms and personality characteristics of the individual.
 Individuals who are severely damaged or unsupported, along with those with an extensive personal growth agenda are among the people considered inappropriate for brief therapy.
-However should such individuals be deprived the collaborative approach of SFBT?
-SFT opens intervention up to multi cultural understandings of mental well being while at the same time avoiding restricting intervention to the constraints of either the medical model or western ideas of psychology.
+However, should such individuals be deprived the collaborative approach of SFBT?
+SFT opens intervention up to multicultural understandings of mental well being while at the same time avoiding restricting intervention to the constraints of either the medical model or western ideas of psychology.
 Pathologosing individuals and/or their behaviour is avoided.
-Adopting a constructivist approach ensures that reality is not defined within one set of cultural assumptions and stereo types.
+Adopting a constructivist approach ensures that reality is not defined within one set of cultural assumptions and stereotypes.

-While research indicates SFBT is as effective as other brief therapies, de Shazer et al 1986 De Jong/Hopwood 1996 in Barker 1999, Lethem 2002, Darmody/Adams 2003, its roots in social consructionism ensures it is not limited by a specific paradigm and is therefore open to adaptation.
-Danger lies in a brief therapy approach being adopted primarily for economic and efficiency reasons.
-The collaborative approach of SFBT emphasising the client as expert opens up the opportunity for therapy to be tailored to individual need across a diversity of settings.
+While research indicates SFBT is as effective as other brief therapies, de Shazer et al 1986 De Jong/Hopwood 1996 in Barker 1999, Lethem 2002, Darmody/Adams 2003, its roots in social constructionism ensures it is not limited by a specific paradigm and is, therefore, open to adaptation.
+The danger lies in a brief therapy approach being adopted primarily for economic and efficiency reasons.
+The collaborative approach of SFBT emphasising the client as an expert opens up the opportunity for therapy to be tailored to individual need across a diversity of settings.
 Feltham 1997 notes that therapy is often brief by default, individuals attending only a percentage of available sessions.
 By following Lipchik 2002 example and leaving the word brief out of SFT its potential to meet the requirements of all individuals is expanded.
 I would argue if therapy is to be truly collaborative it is for the individual to decide the length and depth of the intervention they are seeking and SFBT offers the scope for this.
 While Iveson 2004 adheres to the minimalist roots of SFBT following de Shazer’s lead in looking for little evidence of the therapist’s presence within the interaction, Lipchik highlights the importance of the therapeutic relationship.
 As constructionist therapies and more specifically SFBT evolve, the scope for modification and growth increases.
 O’Hanlon/Beadle 2000 describing Possibility Therapy as Carl Rogers with a twist move away from the techniques of de Shazer while Milner/O’Byrne utilise SFBT and narrative therapy in their Solution Talk therapy.
 Such deviation can only enhance the potential for SFT to meet the needs of a diverse clientele.
-In agreement with O’Conner/Palmer 2003 I would argue that the future for SFBT is optimistic.
-Its strength lying not only in its anti oppressive stance in helping individuals find solutions and optimism for the future but also in its ability to continually evaluate its development and technique.
+In agreement with O’Conner/Palmer 2003, I would argue that the future for SFBT is optimistic.
+Its strength lying not only in its anti-oppressive stance in helping individuals find solutions and optimism for the future but also in its ability to continually evaluate its development and technique.
 In moving beyond the constraints of therapeutic intervention into other fields such as education SFBT is showing itself to be flexible and responsive to the demands of a modern stakeholder society.

-In this essay I have considered the development of brief therapy and more specifically the strategic brief therapy of the MRI and its influence on the development of SFBT.
+In this essay, I have considered the development of brief therapy and more specifically the strategic brief therapy of the MRI and its influence on the development of SFBT.
 It has been argued that brief therapy did not evolve in isolation but can be traced back to Freud and Adler.
 More recently the influences of Erickson and Foucault are evident as is the influence of postmodernism and social constructionism.
 The importance of language in the development of the approach has been emphasised and the collaborative nature of the therapeutic relationship.
 The essay has shown that SFBT offers an optimistic and flexible approach for exploring solutions in multiple settings and with a diversity of individuals.

 Barker P 1999 Talking Cures A Guide to the Psychotherapies for health care professionals NT Books